Chapter 2

 NEWLY ERUPTED TEETH MATURE DENTITION ELDER DENTITION

-To compensate for the continual shortening of the teeth due to this wear on the biting surfaces, the teeth continually erupt just quickly enough to maintain the height of the face.
-In most pre-industrial human dentitions, the teeth wore down at a rate of at least a half millimeter every year.
-In tribes who ate relatively clean food like tree fruit or in those who got significant amounts of their nutrition from animal blood and milk, wear occurred slowly.
-In tribes who ate food with lots of grit, such as meat cooked in a sand pit or grains milled on coarse stones, wear occurred rapidly.
+To compensate for the continual shortening of the teeth due to this wear on the biting surfaces, the teeth and their supporting ridges of alveolar bone continually erupt just enough to maintain the height of the face.
+In most pre-industrial human dentitions, the teeth wore down at a rate of at least a half millimeter every year and also erupted at the same rate.
+In tribes who ate relatively clean food like tree fruit or in those who got significant amounts of their nutrition from animal blood and milk, wear occurred slowly, and the teeth erupted slowly.
+In tribes who ate food with lots of grit, such as meat cooked in a sand pit or grains milled on coarse stones, wear occurred rapidly, and the teeth erupted rapidly.
+Typically wear on the biting surfaces completely eliminates the crowns of the back teeth and reduces them to individual roots functioning as little teeth - each with its own bite surface and interproximal contact facets connecting it to the neighboring roots.
+Even these roots enable effective chewing.
 By spreading out chewing forces among a large number of contacting surfaces, wear was distributed evenly among all the teeth and thereby resisted for as long as possible.
-Teeth didn't wear out in one area until they were almost worn out everywhere.
+Teeth didn't wear out in one area until they wore out everywhere.

 23. Mehta JD, Evans CC.
 A study of attrition of teeth in the Arkansas Indian skulls.
 Angle Orthod 1966;36(3):248-57